| LAKE MOOVALYA

 property, improved property only.
 Boats cannot be parked on vacant

+lots.
 A query was made as to where the property

 boundaries can be found.
 Mr. Baker stated that most property boundaries